Anujcodes01/analysis/README.md

-# this repository is all about data analysis in Microsoft Power Bi
+# this repository is all about data analysis in Microsoft Power Bi.